nyonicai/nyonic-public/README.md

 python -m main
 ```

-which use default inference settings from [Nyonic-1.5B-v0](conf/nyonic_1.5B_v0.yaml), you can specify a model you want use with `--model_conf` argument, or change any supported sampling parameters.
+which use default inference settings from [Nyonic-1.5B-v0](confs/nyonic_1.5B_v0.yaml), you can specify a model you want use with `--model_conf` argument, or change any supported sampling parameters.
 A complete example:

 ```
-python -m main --model_conf /path/to/model_conf.yaml --max_tokens 200 --strategy top_p --top_p 0.6 --temperature 0.8
+python -m main --model_conf /path/to/model_conf.yaml --max_tokens 200 --strategy top_p --top_p 0.6 --temperature 0.8 --device cuda:0
 ```